3willows/html-css-export-word/README.md

 ## Compatibility

 - I have yet to consider a systematic way on testing on different devices.
-Based on anecodtal reports.
+Based on anecdotal reports.

 - Does _not_ work on: